tarakanbg/ptd.vateud.net/README.md

 Changing some of this data triggers __email notifications__.
 See "Email automation" section below.

+Note that upon editing a pilot record to assign or re-assign him to an examination, only the upcoming (future) examinations will be available in the list, the past ones are not on the list.

 _Data available by association, and listed on each pilot's "show" page:_

 * Trainings